smzm/MyDotFiles/README.md

+# .
+FILES
-Enjoy of install.sh file for installation My dot files.
+Enjoy of install.sh file for installing Mydotfiles.

 it work for _debian_ and _arch_ based linux.